k-purbo/k-purbo/README.md

 - 🌱 I’m currently taking a class in advanced Java development, covering topics such as multi-threading and Streams, JDBC, Swing, Networking etc.

-- 💞️ I’m currently assisting at RentNobee.com with 2 projects - implementing change-log report generation, and a serverless function to send email and sms notifications.
+- 💞️ I’m currently assisting at RentNobee.com with 2 projects - implementing change-log report generation for properties, and a serverless solution to sending email and sms notifications to users.

 - 📫 How to reach me (email: kp1@brandeis.edu)